 How to Track Google Analytics Goals Using MonsterInsights?

 MonsterInsights is the best Google Analytics WordPress plugin available.
-It allows easy goal tracking and displays reports right in your dashboard to see the conversion rate.
+It allows easy event tracking and displays reports right in your dashboard to see the conversion rate.

-This way you can make data-driven decisions, analyze which goal is performing better, and make appropriate changes.
+This way you can make data-driven decisions, analyze which event as goals are performing better, and make appropriate changes.

 One of the biggest advantages of using MonsterInsights is that you don’t have to manually set up goals in Google Analytics.
 It does this automatically for you!